 I am lost in wonder at how gorgeous this place is, mesmerized by the majesty of it all - the sand, the sea, the sounds of the waves coming in with their unbreaking rhythm.

 And I wonder… Why have I never come here before?
 This has to be the closest thing to paradise on the planet.
 In fact, why don’t we just come live here?

 And then I remember why it’s not as simple as just packing a U-HUAL and driving over - we looked up the local real estate on the third day.
 Three hundred thousand.
-That’s how many more individual dollars it would cost to buy a house here on the water than what it cost us to buy our house back home a few years ago.
+That’s how many more individual dollars it would cost to buy an identical house here on the water than what it cost us to buy our house back home a few years ago.
 We found a house listed with a local agent that is the same age and size as our little white trimmed, tucked away cottage - and still it was six times the price of ours.

 Apparently real estate agents know the therapeutic effect that the sea can have on a soul.

 Maybe one day though.
 Because something about this place sets me free like nothing I’ve ever felt before.
 My mama used to drive down to the beach near our home on days when she needed to rejuvenate, to revive herself from the pull and rush of life.
 And now I see why she loved it so much, needed it so much.
 And now I do too.
 Maybe it’s genetic.